sdwebui-extensions/LanPaint/README.md

 - Optimal parameters vary depending on the **model** and the **size of the inpainting area**.
 - For effective tuning, **fix the seed** and adjust parameters incrementally while observing the results.
 This helps isolate the impact of each setting.
 Better to do it with a batche of images to avoid overfitting on a single image.

+## Updates
+- Added Flux support
+- Added Tease Mode

 ## ToDo
-- Flux is not supported yet.
-SD 3.5 also have problems
+- SD 3.5 also have problems
-- Tease Mode
 - Try Implement Detailer

 ## Contribute